 Alloy 42 is an iron-nickel alloy, consisting of 42% nickel.
 This controlled expansion alloy has low thermal expansion characteristics over a range of temperatures and has been developed over time with ceramics in mind.

 Do you have applications Alloy 42 would be suited to?
-Speak to us today and receive expert advice from Europe's biggest stockist of speciality metals.
+Speak to us today and receive expert advice from a leading UK speciality metals stockist.
 For information on other specialist alloys, click here to see a wider range.
 If you can't find what you're looking for there, click the following link for other speciality alloys we stock.

 Alloy 42 Stockist Range